am2089/Robot-Car-Embedded-Control-System-with-Bluetooth-Integration/README.md

 2. Make sure you generate your own UUIDs for the services and characteristics.
 There are generators online where you can get them.

 3. Obviously with the Robot itself your going to need a basic understanding of how the hardware works and learn the fundamentals of electronics.
 Depending on the micro controller you use is how you would set up the connection for the Arduino.
-I used a Arduino Nano ESP32 which had built in wifi and Bluetooth capabilities, but you can use a bluetooth module which shouldn't be so different in terms of code setup.
+I used a ESP32 which had built in Wifi and Bluetooth capabilities, but you can use a bluetooth module which shouldn't be so different in terms of code setup.

 # Open Source Contribution: